joshcarp/docs.buf.build/docs/bsr/studio.md

    in a with a protocol understandable by browsers, which Buf Studio Agent will dynamically reframe to communicate with the target server.

-2. Servers without the required CORS configuration: as CORS is abrowser specific limitation, Buf Studio Agent can issue requests to any server.
+2. Servers without the required CORS configuration: as CORS is a browser specific limitation, Buf Studio Agent can issue requests to any server.
 The required CORS config is built into Buf Studio Agent by default, so the browser will be able to reach Buf Studio Agent which will forward your request to the target